CarbonZero Experimental Biochar Kiln

 Commercial Scale Biochar Production

 There are much more efficient ways of making biochar in quantity when sufficient investment capital, and of course feedstock, is available.
-If you are interested in a solution to produce agricultural quality biochar in large quantities and at a low cost, please contact me at email@example.com.
+If you are interested in a solution to produce agricultural quality biochar in larger quantities, we have a full range of possibilities on offer on this page.